Characters

 The Dreamer’s Escape

-In the beginning of the song we can hear The Illusionist whispering a line about learning from your dreams.
-That is what The Lullaby has to offer.
-But it’s important to be careful not to get stuck in there, ’cause it can be addicting like any other drug.
+At the beginning of the song, we hear The Illusionist whispering a line about learning from your dreams.
+That is what The Lullaby offers.
+But there’s also a warning—it’s important not to get trapped within the dream, because it can be just as addictive as any drug.

 Leaves of Fall

-He learns the biggest lesson of his life, to not live life in regret, to always try to look forward and to always keep on going.
-Because otherwise, we’ll all go through our own version of The Corrupted Lullaby.
+In these final moments, he learns the greatest lesson of his life: to not live in regret, to always look forward, and to keep going no matter the pain.
+Because otherwise, we all risk falling into our own version of The Corrupted Lullaby.

-At the end of the song, as a hidden track, we hear The Lily having a conversation with her future son while putting him to bed.
-This event is taking place 8 years after The Dreamer passed away, where The Lily’s son is around 7 years old.
-He asks his mom about his father and if it’s true that his father is in heaven.
-The Lily, caught by surprise, replies that she doesn’t know.
-The Lily’s son then asks whether or not he will meet daddy in heaven; to which The Lily replies that there may be other ways to meet him.
+At the end of the song, a hidden track plays.
+We hear The Lily having a quiet conversation with her young son as she tucks him into bed.
+It’s now eight years after The Dreamer’s death.
+Her son, about seven years old, asks her about his father—whether it’s true that he’s in heaven.
+Caught off guard, she replies that she doesn’t know.
+The boy then asks if he’ll ever get to meet his father in heaven.
+The Lily pauses and gently tells him that… there may be other ways to meet him.

-And thus, the story of The Corrupted Lullaby goes on…
+And so, the story of The Corrupted Lullaby lives on…